Moving to Colombia?

-Bogotá is the Colombian capital and the nation’s largest city by an immense margin.
-At the time of the latest census in 2011, some 8.7 million people called the city home, as well as around 11 million residents in the surrounding metropolitan area.
-Once infamous for its exceedingly high murder rate and cartel activity, Bogotá has made the same impressive progress most of the rest of the country was able to achieve in the past 20 years.
-Today, Bogotá is not only the political, cultural, and economic heart of the nation – earning it a beta world city ranking – but also its biggest expat magnet.
-The large number of multinational corporations and banks with firmly established subsidiaries in the city surely is one of the major reasons for this popularity with the international community.
+Colombia’s capital is by far the nation’s largest city.
+At the time of the latest census in 2014, some 8 million people called the city home, as well as around 11 million residents in the surrounding metropolitan area.
+Once infamous for its high murder rate, Bogotá is now not only the political, cultural, and economic heart of the nation — earning it a Beta world city ranking — it’s the biggest expat magnet.
+The large number of multinational corporations and banks with established subsidiaries in the city is one of the major reasons for Bogotá’s popularity with the international community.

-Expats interested in relocating to Bogotá should keep a number of factors firmly in mind: the city’s location in the Andean highlands has led to its motto “2600 meters closer to the stars”.
-While it’s a romantic sentiment, this change in air pressure as well as high levels of air pollution might make for a couple of tough first weeks for those with respiratory issues, and the high levels of air pollution will surely not help.
-Additionally, as with many South American metropolises, participating in traffic in Bogotá is a problem, and congestion levels have doubled over the past decade.
+Expats interested in relocating to Bogotá should keep a number of factors in mind: the city’s location in the Andean highlands has led to its motto “2600 meters closer to the stars”.
+While it’s a romantic sentiment, this change in air pressure as well as high levels of air pollution might make for a tough first few weeks for those who suffer with asthma or other breathing problems.
+Additionally, as with many South American cities, traffic in Bogotá is a problem, and congestion levels have doubled over the past decade.
 When choosing an apartment, try to minimize your commute and find somewhere as near as possible to your workplace.
-On the upside, the city has one of the most extensive bike lane networks in the world, so sporty expats might have a viable alternative to public transportation and driving.
+On the upside, the city has one of the most extensive bike lane networks in the world, so sporty expats have a viable alternative to public transportation and driving.